markzaky/KryptWallet/README.md

 # KryptWallet
-A cryptocurrency wallet using Covalent API
+A cryptocurrency Govenment using Covalent API